-Administration recommends that the Department of Transport undertake further work in conjunction with the City to determine the exact alignment of this rail line and the number and location of stations.
+Administration recommends that the Department of Transport undertake further work in conjunction with the City to determine the exact alignment of this rail line and the number and location of stations, particularly in relation to the amount of tunnelling through the City and the number and location of stations within the City to service the growing population and activity centres.
 Administration also notes that Figure 5 in the WAPC's draft Central Sub Regional Planning Framework does not include the proposed rail line.
 Although not the subject of the current consultation Administration would strongly support the integration and alignment of both draft documents.